deepanshur3006/Getting-and-Cleaning-Data-Week-4-Assignment/README.md

 This final dataset is then grouped by activity id, volunteer id and then sorted on the grouped activity id.
 Finally a mean for all variables is calculated.
 This will result in 180 rows and 68 columns.

+The names of the columns of the final dataset are made more readbale using gsub.

 The resulting dataset can then be written to a text file using write.table function.